math241s24/project-02-t1w/data/README.md

-This folder will contain the data for our project.
+This folder contains the data for our project.